Muffin top: Origin

 Muffin-top originated as Australian slang in mid-2003, but has since become popular in other English-speaking countries.
-Its use has also been adopted in many non-English-speaking countries across western Europe, such as Germany or France.
+Its use has also been adopted in many non-English-speaking countries across western Europe, such as Germany and France.
 It may have been first popularized by the Australian television show Kath & Kim.
 Australia's Macquarie Dictionary named "muffin-top" the word of the year in 2006; the American Dialect Society named it one of the "most creative" new terms that same year.
 The Oxford English Dictionary added the term to its revised online edition in March 2011.

 According to William Safire, writing in The New York Times Magazine, "Muffin-top fills a lexical void" and "describes the roll of excess flesh spilling out primarily in front but possibly all around."

 By 2007, the fashion for low-waist trousers and skirts had lost ground to higher-waisted garments, making muffin tops less ubiquitous.